select-8/mock-bigthief-htmlsite/README.md

 ##Testing

-Music was not working on all screens so merged containers of text and main spotify frame.
+Music was not working on all screens so merged containers of text and main Spotify frame.
 Now that album stands out a bit more as the main new album.

  Click for each page to every link and back